 The first time I went to Stockholm, it was so cold I could barely force myself to leave the warm comfort of my hotel and walk in the streets.
 My most vivid memory is entering a café in Gamla Stan and being served hot chocolate and apple cake by a smiling lady who made me sit by the fire to help defrost.
 Rule number one: if you really want to see Stockholm during the winter, take your warmest cloths with you.
-I was not prepared to the icy wind, and yet I didn’t give up the trip to Uppsala, north of Stockholm, which was actually covered in snow.
+I was not prepared to the icy wind.
+And yet I didn’t give up the trip to Uppsala, north of Stockholm, which was actually covered in snow.
 I wondered where the city was.
 Sweden did not fail to bewitch me though, and I decided I was still in love with the North despite of the weather and the seemingly endless darkness.

-We get back on the road, stopping in the modern city of Norrköping for a cup of coffee.
-Our plan is to visit a historical village nearby, but the heavy rain forces us to change our mind.
-Finally Stockholm looms in the distance, under an incredibly blue sky.
-We spend four days in the city, which looks completely different from the icy land I remembered.
-In August everything seems lively, coloured and warm.
-Squares, cafés and streets are teaming with people, and the sun doesn’t go down till late in the evening.
+I will jump right to the moment when, after a heavy rain, the clouds disappeared and Stockholm loomed in the distance, under a clear blue sky.
+We spend four days in the city, which didn’t look like the frozen land I remembered.
+In August everything seemed lively, coloured, and warm.
+Incredibly warm.
+Squares, cafés and streets were teaming with people, and the sun didn’t go down till late in the evening.

 Being there in the summer taught me that Stockholm is a city of water.
 Its many islands, some of which are inhabited while others are wild, are reachable by boat.
-One sunny day is dedicated to the island of Drottingholm, where the Royal Palace stands.
+One sunny day I insisted on going to the island of Drottingholm, where the Royal Palace stands.
 And it was a great idea.
-After visiting the beautiful Town Hall, a ferry takes us to this lovely spot, passing by little coves and other islands, and I suddenly see Stockholm’s full beauty.
-The landscape is blue and green.
-I can’t help being jealous of the people who own those amazing houses with private wharfs.
-Drottingholm is quiet, elegant yet sober, the perfect place to spend a lazy Sunday afternoon, hearing stories about the kings and queens of Sweden.
+After visiting the beautiful Town Hall, a ferry took us to this lovely spot, passing by little coves and other islands, and I suddenly saw Stockholm’s full beauty.
+The landscape was blue and green.
+I couldn’t help but being jealous of the people who owned those amazing houses with private wharfs.
+Drottingholm was quiet, elegant yet sober, the perfect place to spend a lazy Sunday afternoon, hearing stories about the kings and queens of Sweden.

 Another day, another island.
-The Skansen looks very different from the gloomy place I remembered.
+The Skansen looked very different from the gloomy place I remembered.
 Oh, sure.
-Today I’m not freezing.
-The old houses of the open-air museum are open to tourists.
-Watching the typical Swedish furniture, I get an idea of how people used to live in the Nordic countries before the advent of technologies and all amenities.
-We stop at the bakery for a bun and then stroll in the park, peering at the bored animals.
+Today I’m not freezing, I kept telling myself.
+The old houses of the open-air museum were open to tourists.
+Watching the typical Swedish furniture, I got an idea of how people used to live in the Nordic countries before the advent of technologies and all amenities.
+We stopped at the bakery for a sweet, delicious cinnamon bun and then strolled in the park, peering at the bored animals.
 On the island also stands the renowned Vasa Museum, where you can admire a huge Viking ship which was recovered from the bottom of the sea.
-Don’t even dream of going to Stockholm and not seeing the Museum.
-I didn’t take pictures because I’m convinced that some things are there to be seen – and not photographed.

 Gamla Stan and Swedish cuisine